possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 }
 ```

-Create a FreeBSD.conf replacement file to hold the repository configuration
+Create a new configuration file for your local Poudriere package repository similar to the FreeBSD.conf file to hold the repository configuration

 ```tcsh
 vim /usr/local/etc/pkg/repos/amd64-12-1.conf